Huulamnguyen/100daysDevOps/README.md

 - **Infrastructure as a Service Providers**
     - AWS
     - Digital Ocean
-    - Miscrosoft Azure
+    - Microsoft Azure
     -  Google Cloud

 #### 2 - Setup Server on DigitalOcean <a name="setup-server-on-digitalocean"></a>
 - server on DO is called a droplet
 - Better practice:
     - Connect to server with SSH pblic key from your local machine
-    - Creata firewall
+    - Create firewall

 #### 3 - Deploy and run application artifact on Droplet <a name="deploy-and-run-application-artifact-on-droplet\"></a>